-A surrogate parent is appointed by the New Hampshire Department of Education to protect the rights of a disabled child when the child's parents are unknown or unavailable, the child is under the legal guardianship of DCYF, or if a court has issued a written order for a surrogate parent.
-The surrogate parent will represent the child in all matters and proceedings related to the identification, evaluation, and educational placement of the student and the provision of a free, appropriate public education.
-The person selected as a surrogate parent must have no interest that conflicts with the student's interest, have the knowledge and skills necessary to ensure adequate representation of the student, and may not be an employee of a public agency involved in the education or care of the student.
+A surrogate parent(s)/guardian(s) is appointed by the New Hampshire Department of Education to protect the rights of a disabled child when the child's parent(s)/guardian(s)s are unknown or unavailable, the child is under the legal guardianship of DCYF, or if a court has issued a written order for a surrogate parent(s)/guardian(s).
+The surrogate parent(s)/guardian(s) will represent the child in all matters and proceedings related to the identification, evaluation, and educational placement of the student and the provision of a free, appropriate public education.
+The person selected as a surrogate parent(s)/guardian(s) must have no interest that conflicts with the student's interest, have the knowledge and skills necessary to ensure adequate representation of the student, and may not be an employee of a public agency involved in the education or care of the student.